Banda Islands: Sounds like a plan

 First on the list was Dodola Island.
 We wanted to be there at low tide because that’s when big and small Dodola are connected by a long strip of sand.
 This looks amazing and the water is so clear and warm, you don’t ever want to go out once you’re inside.
 While the guy and his friend prepared delicious ikan bakar, we explored Dodola.

 Dodola island has huge touristic potential but right now, it’s a disaster.
 With some serious private investment it could be turned into a paradise.
-Once the conifer trees and the street lamps are gone, obviously.

 After lunch, we headed to Kokoya Island where we spent a long time in the water trying to find cold currents to cool down; the midday heat is almost unbearable.
 On the way to Zum Zum Island (or General MacArthur Island) we admired the corals underwater – the water is so clear you can see so much just from the boat!
 Too bad we still don’t have snorkel gear.